winterbe/streamjs/APIDOC.md

 Filters the elements of the stream to match the given predicate function and returns the stream.

+##### filter(regexp)

+Filters the elements of the stream to match the given regular expression and returns the stream.

 ##### map(mappingFn)

 Applies the given mapping function to each element of the stream and returns the stream.